-As more consumers turn to digital options to address their banking needs, this technology disparity threatens to further shrink a category of financial institutions that have been on the decline for the last 20 years, said Micheal Neal, a principal research associate at the Urban Institute.
+As more consumers turn to digital options to address their banking needs, this technology disparity threatens to further shrink a category of financial institutions that have been on the decline for the last 20 years, said Michael Neal, a principal research associate at the Urban Institute.

 There were 47 Black-owned banks insured by the Federal Deposit Insurance Corp. in 2002, according to FDIC data.
 Last year, that figure fell to 16, accounting for less than 0.03% of assets at all FDIC-insured financial institutions.